Contexter/Ensemble-Service/README.md

 ### Key Objectives

 - **Dockerized Environment Setup**: Establish the Docker environment at the very beginning to manage the local development environment and eliminate Python environment issues.
-- **Specification-Driven Development**: Implement the FastAPI application to exactly match the OpenAPI specification.
+- **Specification-Driven Development**: Implement the FastAPI application to match the OpenAPI specification by leveraging FastAPI's automatic schema generation and enhancing it with route-level metadata.
 - **Automated Code Integration**: Use modular scripts to automate the creation and updating of project files and directories within the Docker environment.
 - **System Prompt Generation**: Generate system prompts using OpenAPI definitions.
 - **Service Interaction Management**: Orchestrate interactions between users, the Assistant, and services.